telerik/maui-docs/controls/collectionview/drag-and-drop/drag-and-drop-templates.md

 # .NET MAUI CollectionView DragVisual &amp; ReorderIndicator Templates

-The CollectionView provides the following templates for customizing the drag cue during a drag and drop operation as well as the indicator where the dragged item will be dropped:
+The CollectionView provides the following templates for customizing the drag cue during a drag-and-drop operation as well as the indicator where the dragged item will be dropped:

-* `DragVisualTemplate`(`DataTemplate`)&mdash;Represents the drag visual of the dragged item during a drag and drop operation.
+* `DragVisualTemplate`(`DataTemplate`)&mdash;Represents the drag visual of the dragged item during a drag-and-drop operation.
 * `ReorderIndicatorTemplate`(`DataTemplate`)&mdash;Represents the indicator shown between the CollectionView items during reorder.

 Check an example of the CollectionView with sample `DragVisualTemplate` and `ReorderIndicatorTemplate`: